gross negligence insurance household contents

 Practical examples: When does it become critical for policyholders?

-Benefit reduction: How insurers set the rate
+Benefit reduction: How insurers determine the rate

 Recommendations for Action: How to Minimise Your Risk